NodesHub/dao_docs/docs/full-node/manage-a-ODISEO-validator/implement-security.md

    ```

 ::: {tip}
-A node address has the following format: `nodeid@ip:port`, you can get the nodeid by running `ODISEOd tendermint show-node-id`, the default port is 26656.
+A node address has the following format: `nodeid@ip:port`, you can get the nodeid by running `achillesd tendermint show-node-id`, the default port is 26656.
 :::

 ## Environment Variables